Generic Name: budesonide (bue-DES-oh-nide)

 - Lab tests, including lung function, adrenal function, bone density, and eye exams, may be performed while you use budesonide powder.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they use budesonide powder.

 - Budesonide powder should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using budesonide powder while you are pregnant.
-It is not known if budesonide powder is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking budesonide powder.

 Possible side effects of budesonide powder:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); depression; ear pain or discharge; mental or mood changes; new or worsening asthma symptoms (eg, increased wheezing); severe or persistent diarrhea or stomach pain; shortness of breath after using budesonide powder; signs of infection (eg, fever, chills, or sore throat); vision changes; white patches in the mouth or throat.

 If OVERDOSE is suspected:

 Store budesonide powder at room temperature, between 68 and 77 degrees F (20 to 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep budesonide powder out of the reach of children and away from pets.

 - If you have any questions about budesonide powder, please talk with your doctor, pharmacist, or other health care provider.